 If you experience any of these symptoms, immediate medical care is often advisable.
 Please contact Carolina Asthma and Allergy Center as soon as possible to schedule an appointment.

-Investigating Drug Allergies
+Common Drug Allergies

 Drug allergy skin testing is very accurate and reliable for the penicillin family of medications.
 Skin testing or blood allergy testing may be helpful for selected, but not all, medications.
 For some medications, there are no reliable tests.
 Avoidance may be required.
-In certain circumstances, it may be helpful for an allergist to perform a drug challenge using a small quantity of the same or similar medication in a monitored setting.
-If a person is currently ill and they are allergic to the only or best medication that will treat their problem, rapid desensitization to that medication may be an option, depending on the type of reaction that they had previously.

-By working with the certified allergists at Carolina Asthma and Allergy Center, you’ll get frank, clear information about any potential drug allergy you have as well as what your options may be for avoiding risks.
+By working with the certified allergists at Carolina Asthma and Allergy Center, you’ll get clear information about any potential drug allergy you have as well as what your options may be for avoiding risks.
 Additionally, you may qualify for desensitization.
 It’s important to schedule a consultation with our team as soon as possible to discuss the possible options available in your case.

 • Constriction in the throat